lwaltersscr/Midterm/README.md

    - Asks the user for a problem they would like to solve.
    - Uses a conditional statement to determine which operand they used, and apply it to solve the problem.
    - Presents the answer of the problem.
+   - Lets the user solve another problem if they wish.

 ## How to Run the Apps